mikeygough/my-ACS-2330-Responsive-Web-Design/class-6.md

 ### What is accessibility?

-**Definition and importance of accessibility in web development**

 Accessibility in web development refers to designing and developing websites that can be used by people with disabilities or impairments.
 This ensures that all users, regardless of their abilities, can access web content and services.

 Accessibility is crucial because it promotes inclusivity, improves user experience, enhances search engine optimization, expands the reach of a website, and mitigates legal risks.
 By ensuring accessibility, web developers can create a more inclusive digital world where everyone has equal access to information and services.

 **Laws and regulations related to accessibility (e.g. Americans with Disabilities Act)**